![]() |

 11:30-11:50 Interest Groups:

-- Heme and Transplant and Cellular Therapy Meet Up: CAR T-cell Therapy Implementation and Pearls
+- Hematology and Transplant and Cellular Therapy Meet Up: CAR T-cell Therapy Implementation and Pearls - Katie Lacaria

 Learning Objectives: